angrbrd/bamazon/README.md

 ## Description

-This application implements an Amazon-line storefront with the MySQL database backend.
+This application implements an Amazon-like storefront with the MySQL database backend.

 More info coming soon!